joshTopp/Skateboard_Trick_Classifier/README.md

 # Skateboard_Trick_Classifier
-Using OpenCV and Yolo.
-Yolov8 to detect human and skateboard, then I extract Pose/keypoints. which makes a temporal model that classifies the trick.

-Using OpenCV and Yolov8 right now once I expand there will definitely more.

-CURRENT GOAL:
-  Make it accurate with some basic tricks Ollie, Pop Shuv, and Kickflip

-FUTURE GOALS:
+An end-to-end computer vision pipeline for classification of skateboard tricks using OpenCV and YOLOv8.
+Detecting the skater and skateboard extracting keypoints, and applies temporal model to classify the trick

+---

+## Current goals:
+  -Reliable classification of tricks listed below:
+   - Ollie
+   - Pop shuvit
+   - Kickflip
+  -Build an extensible detection --> pose --> classification pipeline

+---

+## Future Goals:
-  Expand to a lot more tricks that are more complex to classify
+  -Expand to more tricks that are more complex to classify (e.g., treflips) -Contanizerize using Docker
+  -Deploy using AWS

+---

+## Dataset
+Training data consists of short video clips extracted from publicly available skateboarding videos(mostly from Youtube) The dataset includes ollie, pop shuvit, and kickflip examples(for now).

+The video clips are not distributed by me due to copyght considerations and ethical use.
+I'm developing this project with respect to privacy and ethical data use.
+This model solely classifies the trick rather than recognizing people.

+Any sample media that is included, if applicable, will be recorded by the author of the author.